azuline/cmponly/README.md

 ## Motivation & Tradeoffs

 brandur's [PartialEqual](https://brandur.org/fragments/partial-equal) describes
-the motivation well.
+the motivation well, and is another solution to the same problem of partial struct equality assertions.

-After playing around with brandur's `PartialEqual`, I thought the zero-values footgun too dangerous. `cmponly` is an alternative with different tradeoffs.
+However, after playing around with brandur's `PartialEqual`, I thought the zero-values footgun too dangerous. `cmponly` is an alternative with different tradeoffs.

 I find the tradeoffs in `cmponly` to be more palatable, as `cmponly`: